Joooohan/jax_trees/README.md

 Inner functions are retraced when called several times as if the whole code was inlined.
 To avoid it we could primitives such as `lax.fori_loop` or `lax.scan`.

+If we only use shallow trees that we reuse multiple times like in boosted trees or random forest then the strategy of tracing the whole iteration is not so terrible.

+However for tree with a depth greater than 4 the jitting time explodes exponentially making the use of this strategy impractical.